-MTLT305D/M supports a maximum baud rate 500Kbps.
+MTLT305D/M supports a maximum baud rate 1Mbps.
 The default setting is 250kbs.

 MTLT305D/M default configuration includes no CAN termination.
-120 Ohm termination can be enabled and saved permanently through the RS232 port.

 4.1 SAEJ1939

 MTLT supports CAN's higher layer protocol, SAEJ1939, managing the communication within network.
 J1939 is a set of standards defined by SAE.
 The physical layer (J1939/11) describes the electrical interface to the bus.
 The data link layer (J1939/21) describes the rules for constructing a message, accessing the bus, and detecting transmission errors.
 The application layer (J1939/71 and J1939/73) defines the specific data contained within each message sent across the network.